violetpupil/gos/cloud/k8s/reference/kubectl/commands/commands.md

 `edit` Edit a resource from the default editor.

+`patch` Update fields of a resource using strategic merge patch

 `rollout` Manage the rollout of a resource.

 `scale` Set a new size for a deployment, replica set, replication controller, or stateful set.